Tommos0/docker-term-letsencrypt/README.md

 docker / nginx / Let's encrypt SSL termination/proxy.

 This Docker container can be used as a reverse proxy between the internet and the rest of your application.
 It takes care of encryption and acquisition & automatic renewal of HTTPS certificates using Let's encrypt / Certbot.
+It should give you an `A` score at [SSL Labs](https://www.ssllabs.com/).

 ## How to use
 Configuration is done through the `.env` file: